By 2050

 The Otoscreen concept is inspired by Helsinki University Hospital’s Adj.
 Prof. Saku Sinkkonen, Ph.D.
 Ville Sivonen, and their colleagues.
 Their extensive clinical work and research on hearing-related issues and the diagnosis of hearing loss became the guiding force behind the concept.

 We have a global mentoring team that consists of clinical and industry experts supporting us to achieve our goals and improve hearing healthcare worldwide.
+The project is funded by Business Finland and Aalto University.

 Our Solution